Accreditation LogoAristAI Logo

-The Arkansas AI-Verify project expands NAC AIHub into an AI-assisted ETPL verification and compliance platform by combining Arkansas program review inputs with state, federal, and industry datasets.
-Together, these sources help reviewers validate providers, evaluate programs, compare policies, assess workforce alignment, and support higher-volume verification work with clearer evidence context.
+Program review inputs combined with state, federal, and industry datasets.
+Together they help reviewers validate providers, evaluate programs, compare policies, and assess workforce alignment with clearer evidence context.

 What these datasets are used for

-This website does not rely on a single dataset.
-It uses a connected evidence environment made up of institutional reference records, provider licensure data, workforce approval lists, labor-market intelligence, education datasets, policy sources, skills mappings, and AI-supported quality analysis.
+NAC AIHub does not rely on a single dataset.
+It uses a connected evidence environment made of institutional reference records, provider licensure data, workforce approval lists, labor-market intelligence, education datasets, policy sources, skills mappings, and quality analysis.

-Some datasets are used to verify whether a provider or program is valid and properly described.
-Others help determine whether a program aligns with in-demand occupations, state priorities, or employer-relevant job skills.
-Still others provide broader operational or outcome context that can support reviewer judgment without replacing it.
+Some sources verify whether a provider or program is valid and properly described.
+Others determine whether a program aligns with in-demand occupations, state priorities, or employer-relevant job skills.
+Still others provide operational or outcome context that supports reviewer judgment without replacing it.

-The platform compares provider submissions against licensure, accreditation, institutional reference, and ETPL-related records to help reviewers confirm whether the organization is represented accurately and is operating in an acceptable standing.
+Compare provider submissions against licensure, accreditation, institutional reference, and ETPL records to confirm the organization is represented accurately and is operating in acceptable standing.

-Program records can be checked against CIP and SOC mappings, workforce-board approvals, occupation lists, and related evidence to help reviewers evaluate whether a training program is described consistently and aligned to the appropriate workforce categories.
+Check program records against CIP and SOC mappings, workforce-board approvals, and occupation lists to evaluate whether a training program is described consistently and aligned to the correct workforce category.

-Submitted policy materials can be compared against state cancellation and refund requirements and other operational review checkpoints so staff can identify missing language, inconsistencies, or follow-up needs before final action.
+Compare submitted policy materials against state cancellation and refund requirements and other operational checkpoints so reviewers can flag missing language or inconsistencies before final action.

-Federal and industry datasets help the platform frame program relevance through wages, occupations, skills, and broader labor-market indicators, giving staff additional context when evaluating training value and workforce alignment.
+Frame program relevance through wages, occupations, skills, and broader labor-market indicators, providing additional context when evaluating training value and workforce alignment.

 College Scorecard starter layer